Canada’s Truth And Reconciliation Commission

 (Brené Brown, 42 and Brené Brown, 44) are taken from her first book “I thought it was just me.”

-One response to “Canada’s Truth And Reconciliation Commission”
+One thought on “Canada’s Truth And Reconciliation Commission”

 Government Releases Action Plan for Reconciliation with Indigenous Peoples